-- e.
+- a.
+Open the presentation HW13-4a Communication Original, which is one of the files you downloaded at the start of the term. - b.
+Save the presentation in the PowerPoint Files folder using the name HW13-4b HWID Communication Done - c.
 Insert animations by doing the following: - 1.
-Select the box with the text The wheel cannot be improved!. - 2.
+Select the box with the text The wheel cannot be improved! - 2.
 On the Animations tab, in the Advanced Animation group, click Animation Pane. - 3.
+On the Animations tab, in the Animation group, click Fade.

+Mac: Animations, Entrance Effects, Fade.

-On the Animations tab, in the Animation group, click Fade. - 4.
-Set the textbox to Start: On Click. - 5.
-Select the image below The wheel cannot be improved!. - 6.
+- 4. Set the textbox to Start: On Click. - 5.
+Select the image below The wheel cannot be improved! - 6.
 On the Animations tab, in the Animation group, click Fade. - 7.
 Set the image to Start: With Previous. - 8.
 Do the same for the three other pairs of textboxes and images.